quicwg/base-drafts/draft-ietf-quic-recovery.md

 * packet_number: The packet number of the sent packet.

 * retransmittable: A boolean that indicates whether a packet contains frame(s) besides ACK or PADDING.
-If true, it is expected an ACK will be received and the peer will not delay sending it by more than MaxAckDelay.
+If true, it is expected that an acknowledgement will be received, though the peer may delay it by up to the MaxAckDelay. be received and the peer will not delay sending it by more than MaxAckDelay.

 * in_flight: A boolean that indicates whether the packet counts towards bytes in